 You’ll want to position a light over the aquarium.
 This will attract the phototactic shrimp larvae to the hatcheries Dispenser Port where they can find their way into your tank.
 Just like that, your fish have a steady supply of freshly hatched shrimp larvae as they wriggle their way out of the hatchery.

-This is a great design which really streamlines the entire hatchery process.
+This is a great design that really streamlines the entire hatchery process.
 The only drawback is that it is really one tank, one hatchery design, so if you were hoping for a system where you can harvest your shrimp to feed multiple tanks with, you might want to look elsewhere.

 - Great for added peace of mind when leaving your tank alone for extended periods – you’ll know there is a food source growing away!